kev94yo/Sample-Repo/sample.md

 ## Details

 <!-- Description of your question -->
 Hi!
-First, thanks for the interesting research and library :) I'm trying to run the example notebook ('example/getting-started-session-based/02-session-based-XLNet-with-PyT.ipynb'), but am running into several errors seemingly related with PyTorch.
+First, thanks for the interesting research and library :) I'm trying to run the example notebook ('example/getting-started-session-based/02-session-based-XLNet-with-PyT.ipynb'), but am running into several errors seemingly related with PyTorch, etc.

 May I ask the recommended library installation process and environment settings to successfully run the example notebooks without errors?
 My current environment is: